Gazoooo/Gazoooo/README.md

 <h1 align="center">Hey, I'm Gustav 👋</h1>

 <p align="center">
-  🎓 Computer Science Student • 🧠 Automation Enthusiast • 🐍 Python Enjoyer
+  🎓 Computer Science Student • 🧑‍💻 Passionate about Automation • 🐍 Python Developer
 </p>

 ---

 ## ⚙️ About Me

-Hey there!
-I'm a passionate student who loves building smart automation scripts and making life easier through code.
-Whether it's on my own home server, a Raspberry Pi, or via Docker deployments – I enjoy building systems that just run in the background and *do their job*.
+Hi there!
+I'm a computer science student with a passion for building smart automation scripts and tools that make life easier.
+I enjoy working on projects that run seamlessly in the background, whether it's on my home server, Raspberry Pi, or Docker setups.

-I like tinkering, optimizing, and writing clean scripts that solve real problems.
+I love optimizing systems and writing clean, efficient code to solve real-world problems.

 ---